payyavulasaiprakash/face_detection/README.md

 Input - input images folder path

-Output - path of folder where the bounding box and landmark drawn images should save and csv where the image name, bounding boxes and landmarks are written.
+Output - path of folder where the bounding box and landmark drawn images should save.
+Csv will be saved with the name of input folder and extenstion, consists of image name, bounding boxes and landmarks.

 Run - python landmarks_and_bounding_box_with_csv.py